- Microsoft 365 includes an almost indispensable bundle of services for anyone using a computer nowadays, even if only to use a writing document.

 - Why does Microsoft Word slow down my computer?

 Corrupted documents usually cause Word to perform badly.
-The common message that appears is Microsoft Word is not responding .
-Close and restart the program.
+The common message that appears is Microsoft Word is not responding.
+Explore the Microsoft Office not opening guide for troubleshooting.

 - Why is Excel 365 so slow?